SHAIBAL657/SHAIBAL657/README.md

 <!--
 **SHAIBAL657/SHAIBAL657** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-I am Shaibal Das Gupta.I am an independent and self-motivated engineering student.Currently pursuing my B.E. in Information science and Engineering in Bangalore,India.I have a strong link between theory and practical.Adaptable,flexible and willing to learn as well as trustworthy,honest,reliable.My main interest lies in Machine Learning and Computer vision.
+I am Shaibal Das Gupta.I am an independent and self-motivated engineering student.I have a strong link between theory and practical.Adaptable,flexible and willing to learn as well as trustworthy,honest,reliable.My main interest lies in Machine Learning and Computer vision.
 I also have interest in Software Development.
 I am always curious to learn something new.

 ## Currently working on a project about a chatbot with Dialogflow and Flutter.